Joey Wendle Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.7 strikeouts per nine innings.
+- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.

-- The Braves' 3.76 team ERA ranks sixth across all MLB pitching staffs.
+- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.75).

-- The Braves rank 12th in baseball in home runs surrendered (87 total, 1.1 per game).
+- Braves pitchers combine to rank 13th in baseball in home runs given up (89 total, 1.1 per game).

-- Soroka makes his first start of the season for the Braves.

-- The 25-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.